 - Garlic – aids in treating high blood pressure and coronary artery disease (added bonus: some research indicates that garlic is helpful in killing Lyme bacteria)

 If you suspect you may have Lyme carditis, contact your physician for testing and treatment.
-Lyme carditis is considered to be rare, but there is always the possibility.
+Lyme carditis is considered to be rare, but we are seeing an increasing number of Lyme patients report cardiac symptoms.
 Remember to advocate for yourself and get the testing you need to ensure Lyme bacteria has not entered your heart.